All Episodes

 Okay.

-Well I've that raises two questions for me.
+Well, that raises two questions for me.

 Go ahead.

-The first is where is the money going?
+The first is, where is the money going?

-Does it go into such a count?
+Does it go in the middle of the count?

-Tony, great question go to the head of the class, get your gold star, sit there with high self-esteem, which has been earned in this case.
+Go to the head of the class, get your gold star, sit there with high self-esteem, which has been earned in this case.

-Because here's the deal the government's making money off illegals billions of dollars a year is contributed contributed by employers and the employee because it's deducted from the paycheck in those circumstances where they're not working under the table, that money goes into the Social Security fund knowing it's never going to have to be paid out because this guy had a, you know, a fake name or number, what what have you, fake documents.
+That money goes into the Social Security fund, knowing it's never going to have to be paid out because this guy had a fake name or number, what have you, fake documents.

 Tony, it's a great point.

-The government isn't necessarily and I'm not accusing them of anything, but it is an absolute truism that they monetarily benefit in the Social Security Fund by having these workers illegally here.
+The government isn't necessarily, and I'm not accusing them of anything, but it is an absolute truism that they monetarily benefit in the Social Security Fund by having these workers illegally here.

-Does that mean that if an illegal attempts to draw Social Security benefits from a stolen number that he can't get it?
+Does that mean that if an illegal attempts to draw Social Security benefits from a stolen number, that he can't get it?

-I remember McCain saying very clearly on on the tube that he wanted the illegals to get that money because he said they earned it.
+I remember McCain saying very clearly on the tube that he wanted the illegals to get that money because he said they earned it.

 Well, that's the next step.